hydraulic-institute/edb/source/06_section-VI/03_combined.md

 ### Changes in Pump Speed

 Changing the pump speed will change the pump curve.
-This can be represented using the affinity or similarity rule.
+This can be represented using the affinity or similarity rule (see <a href="/section-VI/pump-curves.html" target="_blank">Pump Curves</a>).
 As the pump is slowed the pump curve will be shifted down and to the left, getting closer to the plot origin.

 With a system that has a manual throttling valve (active control valves are discussed later), changing the pump speed will change two things as shown in the pump system plot – the system flow and the pump head generated.
 Slowing the pump down, as depicted in the chart, will reduce pump head